nsum/ms3-hotel-task-manager/README.md

     redirecting when unlogged users tried to access restricted pages.
     Fixed by using: is_logged = session.get("user")
         if is_logged is None: ...

         instead of if session["user"] is None

+## Coding Process
+- Initially I set up two collections for tasks 'tasks' for department tasks, and 'personal' for personal tasks, because I wasn't sure will I be able to manage it in one colelction.
+    After learning how to manage it, I refactored code to use one collection 'tasks' for both personal and department tasks.

 ## Features
 ### Back End